Dog Behaviour Modification & Management

-Fear is a natural and normal behaviour for a dog to exhibit, it is certainly the case that certain types of fear are important for a species to survive.
-It is determining what constitutes normal levels of fear and extreme levels of fear that can often be the problem for dog owners.
-A phobia is a fear response at a much greater intensity.
+Fear is a natural and normal behaviour for a dog to exhibit, it is determining what constitutes normal levels of fear and extreme levels of fear that can often be the problem for dog owners.

-Anxiety may appear in a number of different guises possibly as a result of a dog being separated from its owners or possibly its own kind, causes may be varied.
-Excessive amounts of anxiety or frustration may lead to an inability to cope and function normally resulting in a variety of different behavioural problems.
+Anxiety may be a result of a dog being separated from its owners or possibly its own kind, causes may be varied.
+Excessive amounts of anxiety may lead to a variety of behavioural problems.

-Stress is the dog’s internal response to a given stimulus, it is a vital reaction allowing the dog to adapt to an internal or external demand or threat.
-A healthy level of stress is normal, however when stress becomes imbalanced then it can place untold pressure on a dog’s ability to cope physically and psychologically.
+Stress is the dog’s internal response to a given demand or threat.
+A healthy level of stress is normal; however, when stress becomes imbalanced it can lead to behavioural concerns.

 Aggression is a normal behaviour and is necessary for the species to survive.
-However, it is determining what is considered normal that usually presents a difficulty when dealing with such cases.
-Owning a dog that displays aggression, for any reason, can be very exhausting possibly having a detrimental impact upon an individual’s general health and wellbeing.
+However, it is determining what is considered normal and acceptable that usually presents a difficulty when dealing with such cases.

-Resource guarding relates to a dog protecting or defending something that it regards as a valuable resource such as a toy, a food bowl, or its owner, essentially anything that the dog places a value on.
-The lengths that the dog will go to in order to protect the resource will very much depend on its motivation to hold on to that resource.
+Resource guarding relates to a dog protecting or defending something that it regards as a valuable resource from a toy, to its owner, or territory.
+The lengths that the dog will go to protect the resource will depend on its motivation.

-There are many reasons why dogs chase other animals or moving objects, and it is these very reasons that need to be explored when working with a dog that is considered to be a predatory chaser.
-In many ways chasing is a normal behaviour trait, it is part of a dog’s inherent make-up.
+There are many reasons why dogs chase other animals or moving objects; in many ways chasing is a normal behaviour trait.
 However, for some dog owners it can be an extremely challenging behaviour.

 What is the process?